 Special grant for Ukrainian students and researchers - Ernst Mach Grant – UKRAINE

-This special grant is initially planned for the summer semester 2022 and winter semester 2022/23 for a total of 500 students and researchers.
-The prerequisites are that they have Ukrainian citizenship, are legally resident in Austria and, in particular, that they now want to continue or start their studies or research work at an Austrian university or other higher education institute.
+The prerequisites of the special grants are that they have Ukrainian citizenship, are legally resident in Austria and, in particular, that they now want to continue or start their studies or research work at an Austrian university or other higher education institute.

 Applications can be submitted to the OeAD, the Agency for Education and Internationalisation